 A surge in violence has displaced over 276,000 people within the Central African Republic.
 More than half of the displaced have returned in recent weeks but 129,000 people remain displaced inside the country.
 Most live in deplorable conditions in the bushes surrounding their villages in fear of renewed attacks.
 And new people are forced to flee almost every day with no end in sight to the current crisis.
-In addition to the internally displaced, the UN Refugee Agency (UNHCR) has registered 54,300 newly arrived refugees in the Democratic Republic of Congo, Cameroon, Chad and the Republic of Congo.
+In addition to the internally displaced, the UN Refugee Agency (UNHCR) has registered more than 45,000 newly arrived refugees in the Democratic Republic of Congo, Cameroon, Chad and the Republic of Congo.

 This new wave of violence and displacement began in mid-December ahead of the general elections and adds on to decades of armed violence, which was topped last year with the Covid-19 pandemic, increasing humanitarian needs in the Central African Republic to new heights.
 While this latest armed offensive was launched in the west, attacks and displacement have since spread across the country, affecting also the center and south-east and sparing only few regions.

 Deplorable living conditions and urgent humanitarian needs

 Most displaced people have found temporary refuge in fields and forests near their towns, which they consider safer.
 Some return to their homes during the day to fetch household items or personal belongings or in search of food and water, only to return to the fields for the night.
 Others have found protection at schools, in churches, near the bases of UN peacekeepers or with host families.